JacobJones315/Golden_Age_of_Video_Games/README.md

 * Overall, the Golden age of gaming appears to from the late 90's through the 2000's.
 With around 175 million games sold in 2008.

 # Procedure
-* Top 10 Games Selection: Started by identifying the top 10 best-selling games within a specific period, sorting them by sales volume in descending order.
+* Top 10 Games Selection: Started by identifying the top 10 best-selling games within our specified period, sorting them by sales volume in descending order.
 * Visualizing Reviews: Conducted a left join between the tables containing game sales and reviews data to visualize both critic and user reviews by game over the years.
 * Critic Score Analysis: Investigated the presence of critic scores for the top 400 games.
 Found that only 31 out of 400 games lacked critic scores, accounting for less than 8%, indicating satisfactory data coverage.
 * Top Years by Critic Reviews: Created a table showcasing the top 10 years based on average critic reviews.